cashapp/spirit/USAGE.md

 Checksum failure is not fatal.
 Spirit will re-copy chunks that fail checksums automatically during the checksum process, and then re-run the checksum.
 If the checksum completes without error on a subsequent run then the entire checksum operation is successful.
 Three successive attempts to checksum where differences were found will result in Spirit exiting with an error.

 In testing, the checksum feature has identified corruption issues on desktops with non ECC memory.
 You may believe that this is what the InnoDB page checksums are for, but they are more specifically for detecting corruption introduced from the IO layer.
 Memory based corruption is not detected and remains common.

+### database

+- Type: String
+- Default value: `test`

+The database that the schema change will be performed in.

+### defer-cutover

+The "defer cutover" feature makes spirit wait to perform the final cutover until a "sentinel" table has been dropped.
+This is similar to the --postpone-cut-over-flag-file feature of gh-ost.

+The defer cutover feature will not be used and the sentinel table will not be created if the schema migration can be successfully executed using ALGORITHM=INSTANT (see "Attempt Instant DDL" in README.md).

+If defer-cutover is true, Spirit will create a "sentinel" table in the same schema as the table being altered; the name of the sentinel table will use the pattern `_<table>_sentinel`.
+Spirit will block before the cutover, waiting for the operator to manually drop the sentinel table, which triggers Spirit to proceed with the cutover.
+Spirit will never delete the sentinel table on its own.
+It will block for 48 hours waiting for the sentinel table to be dropped by the operator, after which it will exit with an error.

+You can resume a migration from checkpoint and Spirit will start waiting again for you to drop the sentinel table.
+You can also choose to delete the sentinel table before restarting Spirit, which will cause it to resume from checkpoint and complete the cutover without waiting, even if you have again enabled defer-cutover for the migration.

+If you start a migration and realize that you forgot to set defer-cutover, worry not!
+You can manually create a sentinel table using the pattern `_<table>_sentinel`, and Spirit will detect the table before the cutover is completed and block as though defer-cutover had been enabled from the beginning.

+Note that the checksum, if enabled, will be computed after the sentinel table is dropped.
+Because the checksum step takes an estimated 10-20% of the migration, the cutover will not occur immediately after the sentinel table is dropped.

+### force-inplace

+- Type: Boolean
+- Default value: FALSE

+When set to `TRUE`, Spirit will attempt to perform the schema change using MySQL's `INPLACE` algorithm, before falling back to performing its usual copy process. `INPLACE` is non-blocking on the system where the DDL is initiated, but it will block on binary-log based read replicas.
+This means it's typically only safe to enable if you have no read replicas, or your read replicas are based on physical log shipping (i.e. Aurora).

+Even when force-inplace is `FALSE`, Spirit automatically detects "safe" operations that use the `INPLACE` algorithm.
+These include operations that modify only metadata, specifically `ALTER INDEX ..
+VISIBLE/INVISIBLE`, `DROP KEY/INDEX` and `RENAME KEY/INDEX`.
+Consult https://dev.mysql.com/doc/refman/8.0/en/innodb-online-ddl-operations.html for more details.

+### host

+- Type: String
+- Default value: `localhost:3306`
+- Examples: `mydbhost`, `mydbhost:3307`

+The host (and optional port) to use when connecting to MySQL.

+## lock-wait-timeout

+- Type: Duration
+- Default value: `30s`

+Spirit requires an exclusive metadata lock for cutover and checksum operations.
+The MySQL default for waiting for a metadata lock is 1 year(!), which means that if there are any long running transactions holding a shared lock on the table that prevent the exclusive lock from being acquired, new lock requests will effectively queue forever behind Spirit's exclusive lock request.
+To prevent Spirit causing such outages, Spirit sets the `lock_wait_timeout` to 30s by default.

+If you are seeing cutover or checksum lock requests failing, you may consider increasing the `lock_wait_timeout`.
+However, it is almost always better to investigate why you have long running transactions that are preventing Spirit from acquiring the metadata lock.
+A good starting point is `select * from information_schema.INNODB_TRX`.

+### password

+- Type: String
+- Default value: `msandbox`

+The password to use when connecting to MySQL.

 ### replica-dsn